brucechin/OctopusZK/progress.md

 ### Caused by: java.lang.IllegalArgumentException: Invalid lambda deserialization at reductions.r1cs_to_qap.R1CStoQAPRDD.$deserializeLambda$(R1CStoQAPRDD.java:1)'

 i think it is due to some Serializable overriding bugs by myself?

+found a stupid microbenchmark error in SerialFixedbaseMSMG1, they did not use the correct group factory